neekhilsingh/doc-scanner-ocr/README.md

     /_________/
 ```

-After perspective correction, it becomes closer to:
+The perspective transformation changes it into a more rectangular view:

 ```text
     _____________